Wynonna Earp (TV series): Season 4

 On July 21, 2018, the renewal by Syfy and Space (rebranded as CTV Sci-Fi Channel in 2019) for a fourth season was announced at SDCC.
 The season was scheduled to premiere in 2019 and comprise 12 episodes.

 In late February 2019, news broke that the start of production on the fourth season had been delayed due to financial problems at IDW Entertainment.
 On July 2, 2019, it was announced that production would begin in late 2019 and filming starting January 2020, with Cineflix Studios as co-producer, and Canada's Crave network as a new production partner.
 Emily Andras thanked fans of Wynonna Earp for their loyalty, "This is an enormous testament to our passionate and fierce fans, the Earpers, who remind us every day how to fight like hell for the things you love with wit, ferocity and kindness."
 Andras and cast were slated to appear at the 2019 San Diego Comic-Con.

 Filming for Season 4 began in Calgary on January 15, 2020.
 New cast joining the series in the fourth season include Martina Ortiz-Luis as Rachel, Andrew Phung, and Ty Olsson.
 Production was temporarily suspended on March 16 after Alberta issued a provincial order to stop all television and film productions due to concerns over the spread of coronavirus in the region and Canada.

 The trailer for the fourth season was released on June 26, 2020.
 The key art for the new season was decided in a Syfy fan contest held in June 2020, with Emily Andras selecting the winning design announced on July 17, 2020.

 On June 26, 2020, the series and Bell Media announced the premiere of the first six episodes of Season 4 on July 26.
 Filming on the remaining episodes resumed on July 16, 2020.

 On February 5, 2021, SyFy announced that it had cancelled the series, with the second half of the season returning on March 5.
 In her statement about the decision, Emily Andras said, "I have been honored to tell Wynonna and her family's story, and along with Seven24, Cineflix and CTV Sci-Fi, are hopeful we can continue to share their inspiring tales in the future."

-Although the series was cancelled on Syfy, Eric Volmers of the Calgary Herald reported that Seven24 Films was "in discussions with American broadcasters" and hoped to "keep this remarkable show going", while fans of the series had mounted an international campaign for a fifth season.
+Eric Volmers of the Calgary Herald reported that Seven24 Films was "in discussions with American broadcasters" and hoped to "keep this remarkable show going".

 Release

+Broadcast

-BroadcastWynonna Earp premiered in the United Kingdom on Spike on July 29, 2016, at 9:00 p.m.
+Viacom International Media Networks acquired the rights to broadcast Wynonna Earp on its multinational Spike channels in July 2016.Wynonna Earp premiered in the United Kingdom on Spike on July 29, 2016, at 9:00 p.m.
 The series premiered in Australia on Spike on February 5, 2017.

 In the UK, Season 2 premiered on Spike on June 13, 2017, at 10:00 p.m.
 Season 3 premiered on 5Spike on July 27, 2018, at 10:00 p.m.

-The series is distributed internationally on Netflix.
+The series was distributed internationally on Netflix until 2020.
+Netflix in the United States carried the show from 2017 through 2025.